andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-how-tos/send-email-in-app-using-mfmailcomposeviewcontroller-with-swift.md

 ---
 <small>Updated on October 11, 2016 – Swift 3.0</small>

 In this writing, I want explore how to use `MFMailComposeViewController` with Swift to send e-mails within your app as a walkthrough.
-My focus here is &#8220;quick and dirty&#8221; pragmatism, so that we can easily see what the inter-working components of `MFMailComposeViewController` are.
+My focus here is "quick and dirty&#8221; pragmatism, so that we can easily see what the inter-working components of `MFMailComposeViewController` are.
 That being said, here's an important _disclaimer_ – I'm going to overload the View Controller's responsibilities in the examples to follow.

 <a title="Pick a Delegate… Any Delegate… On Clean View Controllers in Swift" href="http://www.andrewcbancroft.com/2014/08/26/pick-a-delegate-clean-view-controllers-in-swift/" target="_blank">An op-ed with my thoughts and experimentation on how to keep the View Controller clean</a> by factoring out some of the configuration and delegate methods to another class is now live as well.